ordinals/ord/README.md

   lead to loss of inscriptions.

-- `ord wallet` commands automatically load the `ord` wallet given by the `--wallet` option, which defaults to 'ord'.
+- `ord wallet` commands automatically load the `ord` wallet given by the `--name` option, which defaults to 'ord'.
 Keep in mind that after running an `ord wallet` command, an `ord` wallet may be loaded.

 - Because `ord` has access to your Bitcoin Core wallets, `ord` should not be